scrapy/scrapy/docs/topics/request-response.rst

     .. _shallow copied: http://docs.python.org/library/copy.html

-    .. attribute:: Request.cache

-        A dict that contains arbitrary cached data for this request.
-This dict is empty for new Requests, and is usually populated by different Scrapy components (extensions, middlewares, etc) to avoid duplicate processing.
-So the data contained in this dict depends on the extensions you have enabled.

-        Unlike the ``meta`` attribute, this dict is not copied at all when the request is cloned using the ``copy()`` or ``replace()`` methods.

     .. method:: Request.copy()

        Return a new Request which is a copy of this Request.
-The attribute :attr:`Request.meta` is copied, while :attr:`Request.cache` is not.
-See also :ref:`topics-request-response-ref-request-callback-arguments`.
+See also:
+       :ref:`topics-request-response-ref-request-callback-arguments`.

     .. method:: Request.replace([url, callback, method, headers, body, cookies, meta, encoding, dont_filter])

        Return a Request object with the same members, except for those members given new values by whichever keyword arguments are specified.
 The attribute :attr:`Request.meta` is copied by default (unless a new value is given in the ``meta`` argument).
-The :attr:`Request.cache` attribute is always cleared.
-See also
+See also :ref:`topics-request-response-ref-request-callback-arguments`.
-       :ref:`topics-request-response-ref-request-callback-arguments`.

 .. _topics-request-response-ref-callback-copy: